Henna: Traditions of henna as body art

-Across the henna-growing region, Purim, Eid, Diwali, Karva Chauth, Passover, Nowruz, Mawlid, and most saints' days were celebrated with some henna.
-Favorite horses, donkeys, and salukis had their hooves, paws, and tails hennaed.
+Across the henna-growing region, Purim, Eid, Diwali, Karva Chauth, Passover, Mawlid, and most saints' days were celebrated with some henna.
+Favourite horses, donkeys, and salukis had their hooves, paws, and tails hennaed.
 Battle victories, births, circumcision, birthdays, Zār, as well as weddings, usually included some henna as part of the celebration.
 Bridal henna nights remain an important custom in many of these areas, particularly among traditional families.

 Henna was regarded as having Barakah ("blessings"), and was applied for luck as well as joy and beauty.
-Brides typically had the most henna, and the most complex patterns, to support their greatest joy and wishes for luck.
+Brides typically had the most henna and the most complex patterns to support their greatest joy and wishes for luck.
 Some bridal traditions were very complex, such as those in Yemen, where the Jewish bridal henna process took four or five days to complete, with multiple applications and resist work.
+Specific henna designs may also vary by region.
+For example, geometric shapes such as triangles and diamonds characteristic of traditional Moroccan beading are represented in Moroccan henna designs.

-The fashion of "Bridal Mehndi" in North Indian, Bangladesh, Northern Libya and in Pakistan is currently growing in complexity and elaboration, with new innovations in glitter, gilding, and fine-line work.
-Recent technological innovations in grinding, sifting, temperature control, and packaging henna, as well as government encouragement for henna cultivation, have improved dye content and artistic potential for henna.
+The fashion of "Bridal Mehndi" in North India, Bangladesh, Northern Libya and Pakistan is currently growing in complexity and elaboration, with new innovations in glitter, gilding, and fine-line work.
+Recent technological innovations in grinding, sifting, temperature control, and packaging henna, as well as government encouragement for henna cultivation, have improved the dye content and artistic potential for henna.

-Though traditional henna artists were from the Nai caste in India, and barbering castes in other countries (lower social classes), talented contemporary henna artists can command high fees for their work.
+Though traditional henna artists were from the Nai caste in India and barbering castes in other countries (lower social classes), talented contemporary henna artists can command high fees for their work.
 Women in countries where women are discouraged from working outside the home can find socially acceptable, lucrative work doing henna.
-Morocco, Mauritania, Yemen, Libya, Somalia, Sudan, the United Arab Emirates, India and many other countries have thriving women's henna businesses.
+Morocco, Mauritania, Yemen, Libya, Somalia, Kenya, Sudan, the United Arab Emirates, India and many other countries have thriving women's henna businesses.
 These businesses are often open all night for Eid, Diwali and Karva Chauth.
 Many women may work together during a large wedding, wherein hundreds of guests have henna applied to their body parts.
-This particular event at a marriage is known as the Mehndi Celebration or Mehndi Night, and is mainly held for the bride and groom.
+This particular event at a marriage is known as the Mehndi Celebration or Mehndi Night or Laylat al Henna, and is mainly held for the bride and groom.

 Regions

 Algeria

-In Algeria, brides receive gifts of jewelry and have henna painted on their hands prior to their weddings.
+In Algeria, brides receive gifts of jewellery and have henna painted on their hands before their weddings.
+The bride and the groom seal their vows in front of their guests by getting a circle-shaped henna applied on the palm of their hands.
+Usually, the grandmothers or mothers of the groom and bride apply this henna, and a small decorative pillow with a satin ribbon is attached to their hands for a few hours.